Device-independent verification of Einstein-Podolsky-Rosen steering: How can we verify EPR-steering device independently?

+In particular, these trust input states $\tau_{b,j}=\frac{1}{2}(\mathbb{I}+b\sigma_j)$ for Bob in MDI steering scenario can be replaced by these untrusted observables via self-testing which refers to a device-independent way to uniquely identify the state and the measurement for uncharacterized quantum devices.
+The virtual protocol that one considers is described as following.

-Here, we focus on the binary measurement scenario to illustrate our results.
-Assume that Bob and Charlie are spatially separated and each has access to a black box with an underlying state $\ket{\psi}$.
-Charlie performs three dichotomic measurements $z=1, 2,3$ denoted by $X^C$, $Y^C$ and $Z^C$.
-What we want to do is certify from the measurement statistics that $ {\rm Tr}_C[I_B\otimes O^C\ket{\Phi^+_d}\bra{\Phi^+_d}]= O^B/d$.
-It is accomplished with three Bell-CHSH tests and thus Bob needs to perform another six dichotomic measurements $y=1,2,...,6$.
-After a large number of rounds of experiments, the joint probability distribution $p(b,c|y,z)$ where $b, c$ are measurements outcomes could be reconstructed and the expectation of joint observables $y$ and $z$ is
+Consider the scenario in which involves two non-communicating parties Bob and Charlie.
+Each has access to a black box with an underlying state $\ket{\psi}$.
+It is accomplished with three Bell-CHSH tests and thus Bob needs to perform the six dichotomic measurements $y=1,2,...,6$ and Charlie performs $z=1,2,3$.
+Bob's inputs and outputs are denoted respectively by $y$ and $b$; Charlie's by $z$ and $c$.
+After a large number of rounds of experiments, the joint probability distribution $p(b,c|y,z)$ could be reconstructed.
+Then we are able to construct the triple Bell operator defined in ref.~\cite{Acin2016}